ShineiArakawa/patch-based-ddpm/README.md

 pipenv shell
 ```
 ## Pre-trained models
 We provide the following pre-trained weights.
-You can quickly run sampling by specify the path to your downloaded pre-trained weights.
+You can quickly run sampling by specifying the path to your downloaded pre-trained weights.

 - ~~2 x 2 patch division on CelebA~~
 - 4 x 4 patch division on CelebA: [here]()